naofumi/react_router_rails_spa/documents/introduction.md

 the current gem is just an installer and does virtually nothing to modify or add features to React Router.
 This is a great advantage and ensures that frontend developers will feel right at home.

-It also means that you can easily understand how it works, and can customize accordingly.
+It also means that you can easily understand how it works.
+You can customize accordingly.

 ## Background